4 advantages of readers while stuck at home

 All over the world, people are dusting off old books and e-readers that have gone untouched for months (or years).

-Reading can be enlightening, entertaining or even emotional — but immersing yourself in a good book isn’t as easy when the words on the page aren’t in focus.
+Reading can be enlightening, entertaining, and even emotional — but immersing yourself in a good book isn’t as easy when the words on the page aren’t in focus.

 HAVING TROUBLE WITH YOUR VISION CLOSE-UP?
 Shop for reading glasses online or contact an eye care professional near you.